uptane/uptane-standard/uptane-standard.md

 1. Send metadata to secondaries ({{send_metadata_primary}})
 1. Send images to secondaries ({{send_images_primary}})

+Please note, the subsequent sections concerning requirements for a primary, does not prohibit implementing primary-capability on an ECU which does not communicate directly with the Uptane repositories.
+This allows for implementations to have multiple ECUs within the vehicle performing functions equivalent to a primary.

 #### Construct and send vehicle version manifest {#construct_manifest_primary}

 The primary SHALL build a *vehicle version manifest* as described in {{vehicle_version_manifest}}.